SwastikSharma-Dev/React101/README.md

     npm start
     ```
     Above one is preffered.
 The difference and reason will be stated later.
-    This will start your project on a laocalhost.
+    This will start your project on a localhost.
 5.  ```sh
     npm run build
     ```